avinash444/movieapplication/README.md

 # movie-application.github.io
-a small application to display movies
+a small application to display movies and select fav movies